Register online during open registration periods. (Typically September & January.)

 Who runs the program?

 UUCF's program has been developed by members of the congregation, based on successful programs in other UU congregations, with the support of the minister.
-Chalice facilitators meet together several times a year.
-Administration of the program is done by the Chalice Communities Steering Committee.
-The current co-chairs are Bobbi Mead and Tina Whims, who can be reached at .
+The current co-chairs are Bobbi Mead and Carolyn Rocha, who can be reached at .

 Why should I join?